bertofurth/Seagate-Central-Debian/README.md

 | sda8            |  ...   |  lvm    |  Data                |  Large Data Partition         |
 ---------------------------------------------------------------------------------------------

-It is possible to modify this layout to grant the root partition up to 3GiB by removing some of the Seagate Central specific partitions as follows.
+Expert users might be inclined to modify this layout to grant the root partition more space (say 3GB) by removing some of the Seagate Central specific partitions as follows.

-### Optimized Debian layout
+#### Alternative Optimized Debian layout

 | Partition       |  Size  |  Type   |         Label        | Description
 |-----------------|--------|---------|----------------------|-------------------------------|